A First Time Buyer's guide to Mortgages

 • These fees can include arrangement fees, booking fees, valuation fees, and other fees.

-• Mortgages can have fixed rates (where the interest rate remains constant throughout a set period) or variable rates (which can change, often in relation to the Bank of England's base rate).
+• Mortgages can have fixed rates, where the interest rate remains the same over a number of years.
+Or, they can have variable rates, which can change in relation to the Bank of England's base rate.

-• Fixed rates tend to be lower than variable rates at the point of mortgage application.
+• Most people start on a fixed rate mortgage, because fixed rates tend to be lower than variable rates at the point you apply for a mortgage.

 • You can typically fix a mortgage for 1-10 years, after which you will either need to remortgage, or move onto a variable rate mortgage.